Bolivia bans entry of passengers from China, South Korea, Italy and Spain

-LA PAZ (Reuters) - Bolivia will ban the entry of passengers from China, South Korea, Italy and Spain in an effort to contain the spread of coronavirus, interim President Jeanine Anez said on Saturday.
+LA PAZ, March 14 (Reuters) - Bolivia will ban the entry of passengers from China, South Korea, Italy and Spain in an effort to contain the spread of coronavirus, interim President Jeanine Anez said on Saturday.

 “This decision is part of the package of firm measures with which we fight against the virus to protect people’s health,” Anez said in a tweet announcing the ban.